mmurphy384/b9labs-splitter/readme.md

 4. Create a test to exercise the split.
   * DONE!
 5. Create the UI / Web Pages
-  * THIS DOESNT WORK
-6. Create a structure to hold the Transaction {amountSuccessfullySentToBob, amountSuccessfullySentToCarol} so that we can maintain the status of the split.
-For example, if bob.send works and carol.send doesn't. we might like to record what was actually sent so that we could roll it back.
-THis can be built out to support letting all 3 parties approve the transaction. - -- - sounds like this is handled automatically.!
-  * JUST A THOUGHT AT THIS POINT
+  * IN PROGRESS - I saw a great tool on ReactJS and I'm going to try to get that to work.
-7. More things to consider:
+6. More things to consider:
-  * Check the validity of addresses with a modifier
-  * Set up logs so that a web UI can read them (see 'solidiy elements' chapter)
+  * Set up logs so that a web UI can read them (Having problems with this)
   * Review the fallback function.
 Right now, it's only payable.
   * Still need to study re-entrance.